Gatenox/GatenoxDevelopersHub/README.md

 ## Extended verification

-The basic sanctions check in Gatenox involves verification of individuals and companies on the internal sanctions list, which currently includes the OFAC database.
+The basic sanctions check included as a default involves verification of individuals and companies on the internal sanctions list.
+This currently  only includes the OFAC database.

-If you require to verify individuals and companies within a myriad of sanction lists, PEP, and criminal watchlists you can buy additional search by selecting an entity on directors, UBOS and company structure tabs.
+If you need to verify individuals and companies against a myriad of sanction lists, PEP, and criminal watchlists you can buy additional search by selecting an entity on directors, UBOS and company structure tabs.
 They will be added to the entity's verification basket on the right side of the webpage.

 <img src="./Images/entities_verification.png">